 - Miscellaneous expenses (bus fares, painkillers etc)

-The following is a guide to how much you can expect to claim, just for your injury.
+The tables below are a guide to how much you can expect to claim, just for your injury.
 It does not include amounts for “special damages”, for example, loss of earnings, expenses or medical treatment.

 |Part Of Body||Severity||Compensation Amount|